How To Overcome Self-Defeating Thoughts.

 Now here's the thing with identity: it's hard to move beyond the level of your identity.

-Even if you dream lofty goals, if you see yourself as a loser, your inner critic will drag you down by telling you, "Hey Loser, what do you think you're doing to dream that, you have no business thinking you can ever achieve that, you don't belong up there in the skies with other achievers, you belong down here"
+Even if you dream lofty goals, if you see yourself as a loser, your inner critic will drag you down by telling you, "Hey Loser, you have no business thinking you can ever achieve that, you don’t belong up there in the skies with other achievers, you belong down here"

 Now when your inner critic says this, you have to silence it with an empowering confession; you can try this or whatever works for you:

-"Hey Achiever, you have every right to think you can achieve this goal, in fact, your dream is too small, make it bigger.
+"Hey Achiever, you have every right to think you can achieve this goal.
 You have no business playing small because you are afraid, aim high and soar to the stars, you belong in the skies.
-You are an eagle, not a chicken!"
+You are an eagle, not a chicken!

-Say this empowering confession until it paints a different picture in your mind of yourself and makes you feel better about yourself.
+Say this empowering confession until it makes you see yourself differently and makes you feel better about yourself.

 It’s important you speak it out with your mouth, rather than just thinking it; its key to fight negative thoughts, not only with positive thoughts, but also with positive words.